Burkina Faso became a Party to the WHO Framework Convention on Tobacco Control on October 29, 2006.

 The law does not grant the authority to regulate the contents of cigarettes.
 The law does not require that manufacturers and importers disclose to government authorities information on the contents and emissions of their products.

-The law prohibits the sale of tobacco products via vending machines and the internet.
+The law prohibits the sale of tobacco products via vending machines, the internet, and within or in the vicinity of schools.
 The law also prohibits the sale of single cigarettes and small packets of cigarettes.
 The sale of tobacco products is prohibited to persons under the age of 18.

 Roadmap to Tobacco Control Legislation

 Burkina Faso enacted strong tobacco control legislation through Law No. 040-2010/Concerning the Campaign Against Tobacco (as promulgated by Decree No. 2010-823), which went into effect on November 25, 2011.
 Three subsequent decrees, which all went into effect on December 30, 2011, implemented the requirements of law relating to smoke free places, tobacco advertising, promotion and sponsorship, and partially the packaging and labeling of tobacco products, among other requirements.
+In addition to the primary tobacco control law, Law No. 080-2015/AN Concerning the Regulation of Advertising regulates tobacco advertising, promotion and sponsorship.
 Joint Administrative Order No. 2015-366/MS/MICA provides the implementing details for the health warnings on tobacco packaging and the ban on misleading packaging and labeling.
-In addition to the primary tobacco control law, Law No. 080-2015/AN Concerning the Regulation of Advertising regulates tobacco advertising, promotion and sponsorship.
+Joint Administrative Order No. 2021-055 contains the second set of pictorial health warnings, which will appear on packaging beginning July 1, 2021.

 This country’s legal measures were reviewed by our legal staff in consultation with in-country lawyers or tobacco control experts.